alchitry/alchitry.github.io/content/tutorials/lucid-reference.md

 }
 ```

 `GlobalName` is the name of the `global` namespace.
-All the definitions in it are accessed by using `GlobalName.declarationName`.
+All the definitions in it are accessed by using `GlobalName.declaration_name`.
 It must start with a capital letter and contain at least one lowercase letter.
 Convention is to use `UpperCamelCase`.

 `GlobalName` must be unique across the entire project.